Jollysquire/3900-4900-TeraDrive/README.md

 # <AppName>

 ## Description
 AppName is a python script that allows the user to generate a HTML file by indexing a directory.
-The app works on both Windows and Linux or headless machines.
-Appname is a fork of [DiogenesList](https://github.com/ZapperDJ/DiogenesList) and [Snap2HTML](https://www.rlvision.com/snap2html/) fixes all of the bugs these programs have while making imporvments to the output HTML file.
+The app works on both Windows and Linux or headless machines.Appname is a fork of [DiogenesList](https://github.com/ZapperDJ/DiogenesList) and [Snap2HTML](https://www.rlvision.com/snap2html/).Appname fixes all of the bugs these programs have while making imporvments to the output HTML file.

 - Python 3.9+
 - Works on both Linux and Windows